Greater adjutant: Distribution

 This species was once a widespread winter visitor in the riverine plains of northern India.
 However, their breeding areas were largely unknown for a long time until a very large nesting colony was finally discovered in 1877 at Shwaygheen on the Sittaung River, Pegu, Burma.
 It was believed that the Indian birds bred there.
 This breeding colony, which also included spot-billed pelicans (Pelecanus philippensis), declined in size and entirely vanished by the 1930s.
 Subsequently, a nest site in Kaziranga was the only known breeding area until new sites were discovered in Assam, the Tonle Sap lake and in the Kulen Promtep Wildlife Sanctuary.
 In 1989, the breeding population in Assam was estimated at 115 birds, and between 1994 and 1996 the population in the Brahmaputra valley was considered to be about 600.
 A small colony with about 35 nests was discovered near Bhagalpur in 2006.
 The number increased to 75 nests in 2014.
 Fossil evidence suggests that the species possibly (since there were several other species in the genus that are now extinct) occurred in northern Vietnam around 6000 years ago.
+The IUCN notes their extant range is Cambodia and India, while they are probably extinct in Bangladesh, Laos, Myanmar, Nepal, Pakistan, Thailand, and Vietnam.

 During the non-breeding season, storks in the Indian region disperse widely, mainly in the Gangetic Plains.
 Sightings from the Deccan region are rare.
 Records of flocks from further south, near Mahabalipuram, have been questioned.
 In the 1800s, adjutant storks were extremely common within the city of Calcutta during the summer and rainy season.
 These aggregations along the Ghats of Calcutta, however, declined and vanished altogether by the early 1900s.
 Improved sanitation has been suggested as a cause of their decline.
 Birds were recorded in Bangladesh in the 1850s, breeding somewhere in the Sundarbans, but have not been recorded subsequently.